Book review: Where Power Stops: The Making and Unmaking of Presidents and Prime Ministers, by David Runciman. Published by: Profile Books.

 Punch & Judy Politics: An Insiders’ Guide To Prime Minister’s Questions by Ayesha Hazarika and Tom Hamilton.
 Published by Biteback.

 Iain Duncan Smith was terrible at it.
-William Hague was brilliant at it but it got him nowhere.
+William Hague was great at it, but it got him nowhere.
 Theresa May is not very good at it.
 Jeremy Corbyn is better although is a dull performer.
-Harold Wilson drank a bottle of whiskey, sometimes two to prepare for it.
+Harold Wilson drank a bottle of whiskey, (sometimes two) to prepare for it.
 Margaret Thatcher had her notes for it, produced in large print.
 She felt wearing reading glasses would look like a sign of weakness.

 On taking office, Tony Blair reduced the sessions from two to one a week.
-Some criticised him for this, suggesting it proved his “contempt for parliament” but in fact it seems very sensible.
+Some criticised him for this, suggesting it proved his “contempt for parliament” but in fact it seems like a very sensible move indeed.
 Thatcher reportedly spent eight hours a week just preparing for her two weekly sessions.
 Something had to give.

-It is a bizarre ritual, a genuine ordeal for the leaders on both sides and almost useless as a means to both ask and get an answer to a question, involving a lot of improvisation, preparation and second guessing.
-The sight of 600 paid representatives bawling and groaning at each other in a crowded chamber on a weekly basis also probably puts more people off politics than anything else.
+Prime Minster’s Question Time a bizarre ritual, a genuine ordeal for the leaders on both sides and almost useless as a means to both ask and get an answer to a question, involving a lot of improvisation, preparation and second guessing.
+The sight of 600 paid representatives bawling and groaning at each other in a crowded chamber on a weekly basis, probably puts more people off politics than anything else.